Brayantcw/brayantcw/content/posts/medical-rag-pipeline-tfm/index.md

 This Master's Thesis showed me how powerful modern AI and cloud technologies can be when applied thoughtfully to real problems.
 By combining semantic search, vector databases, and retrieval-augmented generation, we can build systems that genuinely help people do their jobs better.

 The journey from "wouldn't it be cool if..." to a production-ready system taught me more than any course could.
 Whether you're building something similar or just exploring what's possible with RAG, I hope this breakdown gives you some useful insights.

-Got questions about medical AI pipelines or want to chat about RAG architectures?
-Hit me up!

 ---